erichkauffman/functional-programming-is-easy/maybe-and-either.md

     return x + y;
 }
 ```
-But the downside to this approach is that you have to check for null every single time this pattern is used, and your code will contain many `if(variable === null)`.
+But the downside to this approach is that you have to check for null every single time this pattern is used, and your code will contain many instances of `if(variable === null)`.
 This isn't horrible, but it feels like there could be a better way.

 Instead of a nullable type, what if we could use types to model potentially empty values?
 Let's create some types:
 ```typescript